 To add to it’s versatility, you can even use this salted caramel recipe to drip cakes!
 I’ve used it plenty of times to create a gooey caramel drip effect.
 Just make sure your buttercream cake is chilled and the salted caramel is room temperature before attempting this (aka follow these tips on creating drip cakes) and you’ll be good to go.
 Here’s how this salted caramel recipe looks as a drip:

 Whether you gift it, whip it up into buttercream, drizzle your desserts, or dip your apples in it, this salted caramel is sure to please and easy as can be!
 Just the way I like it.
+Here’s a quick video of the process before you read all about it below:

 An easy and versatile salted caramel recipe that's perfect for dripping cakes, drizzling over desserts, dipping apples, or eating by the spoonful.